cxw620/rust-polyglot/docs/ownership.rst

 For other types,
-**Clone** is a trait with a single method ``clone()`` which supports getting a "new copy of" the object, whatever that means.
+**Clone** is a trait with a single method ``clone()`` which supports getting a "new object like the original" whatever that means.
+You might think of it as a copy
+(although in the Rust world "copy" often means strictly ``Copy``).
-(For example,
+For example,
-``Arc::clone()`` increments the reference count, rather than copying the underlying object.)
+while ``String::clone()`` copies the data into a new heap allocation, ``Arc::clone()`` increments the reference count, rather than copying the underlying object.
 Obviously not every type is ``Clone``.

 Values are destroyed when the variable containing them